-The Apple iPad Pro 12.9 also offers a premium solid metal body and - as we mentioned - is lighter and slimmer than the Surface Pro 7.
-It has a slightly larger footprint, which you'd expect because of the display.
+The Apple iPad Pro 12.9 also offers a premium solid metal body and - as we mentioned - is lighter and slimmer than the Surface Pro 7 but has got slightly thicker and heavier this generation because of the new display.
+It has a slightly larger footprint than the Surface Pro, which you'd expect because of the display.

 The iPad is available in silver and space grey while the Surface Pro 7 is available in platinum and matte black, first introduced last year.

 Surface Pro 7 vs Apple iPad Pro 12.9: Display

 - Surface Pro 7: 2736 x 1824 resolution, 267ppi

 - iPad Pro 12.9: 12.9-inch 2,732 x 2,048 resolution, 264ppi

 The Surface Pro 7 has the same size screen as previous Surface Pros, meaning it offers a 12.3-inch PixelSense display.
 The resolution is 2,736 x 1,824 pixels, which results in a pixel density of 267ppi